 Use Procedure

-It scans all the python files which have been selected and after that presents report in the form of an abstract syntax tree.
+It scans all the Python files that have been selected and after that presents a report in the form of an abstract syntax tree.

 Features